akestoridis/atusb-attacks/README.md

 $ sudo ip link set attack0 up
 ```

-* To stop the attack, execute the following command:
+* To stop the attack, disable the new interface as follows:
 ```
 $ sudo ip link set attack0 down
 ```

-* Alternatively, to compile and flash the firmware image that launches the attack with ID 05 against the network with PANID 0x99aa, execute the following command:
+* Alternatively, to compile and flash the firmware image that launches the attack with ID 05 against the network with PANID 0x99aa, execute the following commands:
 ```
 $ make clean
 $ sudo make dfu ATTACKID=05 PANID=0x99aa
 ```

-* Similarly, to compile and flash the firmware image that launches the attack with ID 07 against the network with EPID 0xfacefeedbeefcafe, execute the following command:
+* Similarly, to compile and flash the firmware image that launches the attack with ID 07 against the network with EPID 0xfacefeedbeefcafe, execute the following commands:
 ```
 $ make clean
 $ sudo make dfu ATTACKID=07 EPID=0xfacefeedbeefcafe
 ```

-* To only compile the firmware image that launches the attack with ID 01, execute the following command:
+* To only compile the firmware image that launches the attack with ID 01, execute the following commands:
 ```
 $ make clean
 $ make ATTACKID=01